timCF/cibash/README.md

 - erlang_nodename is name of release erlang node you wish
 - user@my-prod-server.com is your deploy server name and user name
 - last param can be "run" (will run erlang node with supervisord) or "build" (just build release)

+Requirements

+- [exrm ~> 0.19.9](https://github.com/bitwalker/exrm) is tool to build standalone elixir releases, add to app deps
+- define ID_RSA variable in your CI, it's your ssh key private value
+- add public ssh key to ~/.ssh/authorized_keys in deploy server
+- mkdir releases directory in deploy server, for example for elixir it's ~/elixir_releases
+- if you want use "run" cmd, you should install and configure supervisord app in in deploy server